nuno-agostinho/cTRAP/README.md

-# l1000
+# cTRAP

-`l1000` is an R package designed to compare differential gene expression results with those from known cellular perturbations (such as gene knock-down, overexpression or small molecules) derived from the [Connectivity Map][clue.io] (Subramanian et al., Cell 2017).
+`cTRAP` is an R package designed to compare differential gene expression results with those from known cellular perturbations (such as gene knock-down, overexpression or small molecules) derived from the [Connectivity Map][clue.io] (Subramanian et al., Cell 2017).
 Such analyses allow